No Aphrodisiac

 "No Aphrodisiac" is a song by Australian band the Whitlams, released in December 1997 as the second single from their third album, Eternal Nightcap.
 The song peaked at No. 59 on the Australian Singles Chart.
 The lead track was written by the band's founding mainstay, Tim Freedman, together with Pinky Beecroft (Matt Ford) and Chit Chat Von Loopin Stab (Glen Dormand): both from the band, Machine Gun Fellatio.
 It was produced by Freedman with Rob Taylor.
 "No Aphrodisiac" won Song of the Year at the ARIA Music Awards of 1998.
-It was listed at No. 1 on their Hottest 100 for 1997.
+It was listed at No. 1 on the Triple J Hottest 100 for 1997.
 Former Australian Prime Minister Gough Whitlam, for whom the band was named, announced news of their win on air.
 One of its B-sides is "Gough".
 Machine Gun Fellatio provided a re-mix of "No Aphrodisiac" for the remixes version of the single.

 Details

 "No Aphrodisiac" was written for Freedman's then-girlfriend, who was living in Melbourne, while he was in Sydney.
 He later recalled, "We were growing apart, not writing to each other so much...
 Pinky Beecroft and Chit Chat had just played me a demo of theirs, which consisted of very funny personal classifieds, and we used 6 lines of that to finish the song."
 One of the lyric lines is "truth, beauty and a picture of you", Freedman later explained "their role in the song is just to be comedic.
 I'm saying 'I miss you but the universe will turn me on in your absence'.
 Truth of course doesn't exist, and beauty is all."

 The single mix version adds more electric guitar and is almost a minute shorter than the album version.
 This version does not appear on the band's 2008 compilation album, Truth, Beauty and a Picture of You – the title is a line from the lyrics – instead the album version was used, which was also the preferred radio version.